Unveiling the Mysteries: Exploring Postmortem Artefacts in Forensic Medicine

 — Herniation of unci

-— Heat ruptures may resemble lacerated ro incised wounds.
+— Heat ruptures may resemble lacerated or incised wounds.

-— Similarly, fractures caused by fall into the water from a height due to the body striking forcibly against some solid object, or mutilation from boat propellears, or loss of fingers, toes, eyelids, lips, genitals or rarely whole portions of the body occuring from the attacks of marine animals should also be distinguished
+— Similarly, fractures caused by a fall into the water from a height due to the body striking forcibly against some solid object, or mutilation from boat propellers, or loss of fingers, toes, eyelids, lips, genitals, or rarely whole portions of the bodyoccurringg from the attacks of marine animals should also be distinguished

 DURING DEATH